 Level III–2: Harmony

-This courses focuses on part writing and figured-bass realization.
-Harmonic progression and voice-leading are drilled through four-part (SATB) realizations of figured basses.
-Students will realize simple figured-bass lines at the piano and be introduced to formulaic harmonic progressions.
+This course focuses on part writing and figured-bass realization.
+Harmonic progressions and voice-leading are practiced through four-part (SATB) realizations of figured basses.
+Students will realize figured-bass lines at the piano and be introduced to common harmonic progressions.
 Harmonic vocabulary includes triads in root position, inversions, seventh chords, diatonic modulations, secondary dominants, mode mixture, augmented sixths, and the Neapolitan chord.
-Singing and harmonic dictation will stress aural development.
+Fundamentals of species counterpoint are introduced.
+Singing and harmonic dictation will develop and reinforce aural skills.

 Level IV–1: Interpretive Analysis

-This challenging course invites students to apply a variety of analytical theories to the problems of interpretation.
-Following a series of introductory lectures, the class focuses on specific compositions by Bach, Mozart, and Beethoven.
-Selected pieces are performed by the students and are both discussed and coached by the class.
-Appropriate analytical readings are discussed, and different recordings of the same work are compared and critiqued.
+This course provides opportunities for students to practice a variety of analytical approaches to the problems of interpretation.
+The class focuses on specific compositions by Bach, Mozart, and Beethoven.
+Lectures are supported by appropriate readings.
+Different recorded performances of single works are compared and critiqued.

 Saturday, 1:00 - 2:00 PM

 This course integrates advanced musicianship studies with an investigation of 20th-century musical materials.
 Students sing atonal melodies and dictation in two and more parts.
 Fluency in five clefs (treble, bass, alto, tenor, and soprano) is demonstrated through performance of Bach chorales in open score and sight-transposition of orchestral scores.
 Rhythmic notation and polyrhythms are also featured.

 For students who have missed a class because of a scheduled conflict, who need extra help, or who want more focused work, the Music Theory Department offers 20-30 minute one-on-one tutoring sessions on Saturdays.
 If you are interested in signing up for a tutoring session please contact Lisa Fujita.